jrrembert/tournament/README.md

 # tournament
-A simple app that sets up and manages matches between game players.
+A simple app and library that sets up and manages tournament matches between game players.

+At it's core, it's simply a library that uses psychopg to manage connections and make queries to a PostgreSQL database.

 ### Setup

+I recommend using the attached Vagrant configuration to try out the demo and library, however you can use a local Postgres instance if you prefer.
+These instructions will assume you're using the VM and executing scripts from the VM's terminal (denoted where you see 'vagrant-vm' below).

 Make sure that you have [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds) installed. **Note**: this project will not work on VirtualBox v5.
 The link directs you to v4.3 which is what I used for this project.